Invest in InMed Pharmaceuticals Inc. (INM) to keep your portfolio healthy - The Dwinnex

-The price of InMed Pharmaceuticals Inc. (NASDAQ: INM) closed at 7.45 in the last session, down -4.49% from day before closing price of $7.80.
-In other words, the price has decreased by $-0.35 from its previous closing price.
-On the day, 1121323 shares were traded.
-INM reached its highest trading level at $8.88 during the session, while it also had its lowest trading level at $7.45.
+The price of InMed Pharmaceuticals Inc. (NASDAQ: INM) closed at 6.71 in the last session, up 31.31% from day before closing price of $5.11.
+In other words, the price has increased by $+1.60 from its previous closing price.
+On the day, 6958302 shares were traded.
+INM reached its highest trading level at $8.30 during the session, while it also had its lowest trading level at $4.95.

 Top 5 Cheap Stocks to Own Right Now